A-Dying-Pig/p4Installation.github.io/index.md

    make
    ```

-   If the compiling process stops and you see the following error:
+   If the compiling process stops and the following error occurs:

    ```shell
    cc1: warnings being treated as errors
    ```

    Open and edit `Makefile`.
 In the line that starts with `CPPFLAGS`, remove `-Werror` flag.
 Save and close `Makefile`.
 Then run  `make clean`  and `make`.
-This time the compiling should works well.
+This time the compiling should work well.

    ```shell
    sudo make install